 - On that day eat healthy meals full of proteins and iron.

-- Avoid smoking or alcohol at least some hours after the donating process.
+- Avoid smoking or alcohol for at least a few hours after the plasma donation.

 Are There Any Risks And Side Effects Of Plasma Donation?